gobwas/articles/instrumentation-in-go.en.md

 providing `OnPingStart()` and `OnPingDone()` hooks, let's introduce a single `OnPing()` hook which will be called right before ping and will return a callback, which will be called right after ping.
-This way we can store some variables in closure, to access them when ping completes (e.g. to calculate ping latency).
+This way we can store some variables in closure to access them when ping completes (e.g. to calculate ping latency).

 Let's look how our `Client` will change with this approach: